 Believe it or not, Facebook does have some uses.
-Questions of whether you can use car oil in a motorcycle engine were asked inside a Facebook group I’m in.
+Questions of whether you can use car engine oil in a motorcycle were asked in a Facebook group I’m in.
 It starts the endless tirades of Facebook experts giving answers from “It’ll be fine, it’s only a drop” to “No.”.
-Brilliant.
+Comedy brilliance, but does it actually work or will using car engine oil in a motorcycle do damage?

 Unfortunately, not all oils are created the same.
 You wouldn’t fry bacon off in ATF oil, as you wouldn’t pour litres of olive oil into the filler.
 Despite all being oils, they have different chemical makeups, thicknesses and properties.